 • Teamworking and leadership skills

-• For some jobs, to be prepared to work away from home for long periods
+For some roles, you may need to be prepared to work away from home for long periods.

 What about entry, training and qualifications?